IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

 * Unexcused absences will affect your grade.
 One absence is allowed; after that, your final, overall, numerical grade will drop by 5 percent (1/2 a grade point (e.g. A to an A-)) for each additional absence.
 * Be on Time.
 Tardiness will affect your grade.
 For every 15 minutes of tardiness, your final, numerical grade will drop by 0.625 percent
 * Contact the professor IN ADVANCE if you will not be in class (in person or by slack is preferred).
-* ATTENDANCE IS MANDATORY DURING THE MIDTERM AND FINAL CRITIQUES.
+* **ATTENDANCE IS MANDATORY DURING THE MIDTERM AND FINAL CRITIQUES.** If you turn in your midterm or final before the due date, knowing that you will be absent on the midterm or final, 40 points will be subtracted from your final project grade.
+If you attend the midterm or final without a finished project, you will receive up to 40 points for your presence and participation.
+A late midterm or final (after 2:40pm on the due date) will not be accepted under any circumstances.

 ### ACADEMIC & CREATIVE HONESTY

 All  work for this class must be your own and specific to this semester.
 Any work recycled from other classes or from another, non-original source will be rejected with serious implications for the student.
 Plagiarism, knowingly representing the words or ideas of another as one’s own work in any academic exercise, is absolutely unacceptable.
 Any student who commits plagiarism must re-do the assignment for a grade no higher than a D. In fact, a D is the highest possible course grade for any student who commits plagiarism.
 Please use the MLA style for citing and documenting source material.

 ### RIGHTS OF USE

 You MUST have complete rights of use to any and all materials which appear in your final projects, with the exception of the audio for the film conversation project.
 This includes images, illustrations, audio etc. The source of any materials NOT created by you MUST be documented and credited.
 Please remember that you can collaborate with music students for audio tracks, create your own audio or contact the authors of your audio selections for rights.
 I strongly encourage you to use original images for all of your projects, however, should you absolutely require to use stock images/video etc., you will need to provide a PDF of all source files and the usage rights you have purchased/negotiated.

 ### ACADEMIC ACCOMODATIONS

 If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 212-998-4980 or mosescsd@nyu.edu.
 You must be registered with CSD to receive accommodations.
 Information about the Moses Center can be found at www.nyu.edu/csd.
 The Moses Center is located at 726 Broadway on the 2nd floor.

 ### REQUIRED SUPPLIES